rxreyn3/mailbox-kata/README.md

 Create a simple messaging application with the following features:

      - Send a direct message to a recipient
-     - Sent a message to a segment of recipients
+     - Send a message to a segment of recipients
      - Recipients should see their direct and segment messages in a normalized format
      - Enable message states: unread, read, deleted